Trends

 Granted, I have very limited work experience in France, but I do find that workplaces are much more casual and relaxed on this side of the Atlantic Ocean.

-English language also helps making the workplace fairly informal.
+The English language also helps make the workplace fairly informal.
 There is no “tu” or “vous” dilemma, and everyone is generally on a first-name basis.

 Most office employees work from 9 a.m. to 5 p.m. with a short thirty-minute lunch break.
 Sure, if you are busy you will probably end up eating at your desk and some overtime can be expected, but you can usually enjoy your evening at home.